-At the English Channel, plans and prayers before perilous final leg in long migrants’ journeys
+At the English Channel, plans and prayers before perilous final leg in migrants’ long journeys

 The last time he spoke to his family was about 20 days ago.
 Without a phone, he may not get another chance to talk them before he attempts to cross.

-In the wake of Wednesday’s tragedy, France and Britain have spared over who is to blame and how more deaths can be prevented.
+In the wake of Wednesday’s tragedy, France and Britain have sparred over who is to blame and how more deaths can be prevented.
 The British want joint police patrols on French soil and the immediate return of migrants who make it across the Channel.

 On Sunday, European interior ministers plan to meet in Calais to discuss options.
-But notably absent will be the British Home Secretary Priti Patel, whose invitation was pulled by the French after Prime Minister Boris Johnson tweeted a letter to French President Emmanuel Macron that rehashed many of the proposals the French had already rejected.
+But notably absent will be British Home Secretary Priti Patel, whose invitation was pulled by the French after Prime Minister Boris Johnson tweeted a letter to French President Emmanuel Macron that rehashed many of the proposals the French had already rejected.

-The French say they are fighting Britain’s battles, and they believe other countries need to take responsibility for having allowed smuggling networks fester for too long.
+The French say they are fighting Britain’s battles, and they say other countries need to take responsibility for having allowed smuggling networks fester for too long.

 “When you have two police officers in a car and 30, 40 or 50 migrants who are leaving, the balance of power isn’t in the police’s favor,” agreed François Guennoc, president of L‘Auberge des Migrants aid group in Calais.
 “They have no other choice than to let the boat go.”